2018 faculty members are listed below. Updates will be made regularly leading up to July.

 Gail Lou (Singing Technique; Vocal Training; Musical Performance)

-Gail is thrilled to have been a part of the RSAC family for the past four years.
+Gail is thrilled to have been a part of the RSAC family for the past eight years.
 A product of Vaux Hall, NJ, Gail Lou is a vocalist, musician, lyricist, arranger and actor.

 Her recordings include R & B, house, gospel, musical theatre and jazz.
 She has worked with such jazz stalwarts as Calvin Hill, Wayne, Cobham, Chico Mendoza, and Joe Ham.
 Gail has sung gospel background vocals on separate occasions at Carnegie Hall in New York City with Carla Harris and Cissy Houston.
 And her single “Another Day” is part of the Bobby D’Ambrosio project Here I Am.
 Her acting performances include Doubt, Having Our Say, and most recently For Whom The Southern Belle Tolls.
 Also, her professional musical theatre credits include one-woman pieces Billie, featuring the music of Billie Holiday, I’ve Got A Mind to Ramble – with the music of Alberta Hunter; and she has been the musical director for Crowns, Urinetown and has been the musical director of Crossroads Theater’s “Holiday Jubilee” for five years.